Impact India 360

 In 2000, Jaya Sankar, an already successful pastor and church planter, started reaching out to the thousands of homeless children in the communities surrounding Rajahmundry – a city of over a million people in Andhra Pradesh, India.

-What began as a small initiative to reach 40 kids has grown to nearly 200 in the Grace Children’s Home and expanded into a holistic ministry reaching a broad spectrum of forgotten people in India.
+What began as a small initiative to care for 40 kids has grown to nearly 200 in the Grace Children’s Home and expanded into a holistic ministry reaching a broad spectrum of forgotten people in India.